Perfectoid overconvergent Siegel modular forms and the overconvergent Eichler--Shimura morphism: Overconvergent automorphic sheaves

-\begin{Remark} \normalfont Notice that $\fraks_i$'s are, in fact, integral.
-Hence, by pulling back the formal scheme $\formalIW_{w}^+$ to the modified integral model, the method above provides a strategy to compare our integral sheaf $\underline{\omega}_{w}^{\kappa_{\calU}, +}$ with the integral overconvergent automorphic sheaf constructed in \cite{AIP-2015}. \end{Remark}
+\begin{Remark} \normalfont In fact, the method above provides a strategy to compare our integral sheaf $\underline{\omega}_{w}^{\kappa_{\calU}, +}$ with the integral overconvergent automorphic sheaf constructed in \cite{AIP-2015}.
+The details are left to the interested readers. \end{Remark}